lkmill/snapback/README.md

 }
 ```

-NOTE: if you observe attributes or characterData, you HAVE to add the option
+NOTE: if you observe attributes or characterData, you MUST add the option
 for their old value.

 So, to create a snapback instance that only watches for node insertions